Climax Uranium Mill

 Climax Uranium Mill is a decommissioned uranium mill near Grand Junction, CO.

-The mill, which processed vanadium as well as uranium, was incorporated May 11, 1950.
+The mill, which processed vanadium as well as uranium, was incorporated on May 11, 1950.
 It was constructed on city-owned property next to the Colorado River which was once the Grand Junction sugar beet mill.
 Climax Uranium Company gutted the former sugar beet mill, removing any remaining equipment and stabilizing weak walls, and began uranium and vanadium milling operations.
 The mill soon grew to be 12 buildings large and processed 2 million tons of ore, mostly for the United States Atomic Energy Commission.
 The mill caused contamination in an aquifer directly beneath the surface of the site.
 Mill tailings were allowed to be taken for civilian and construction use in the city which led to many vicinity properties with elevated radiation levels.
 In 1970, the mill was decommissioned and most of the contaminated materials were brought to the Grand Junction Disposal Site.
-Some of the leftover tailings used in construction led to adverse health effects in civilians around the area, and required major clean-up efforts and remediation by the Environmental Protection Agency and International Atomic Energy Agency.
+Some of the leftover tailings used in construction led to adverse health effects in civilians around the area and required major clean-up efforts and remediation by the Environmental Protection Agency and International Atomic Energy Agency.

 History

-Beginnings and Manhattan Project Involvement
+Beginnings and Manhattan Project involvement

 After its beginnings as a sugar beet mill in 1899, the 114 acres along the north bank of the Colorado River in Grand Valley were altered in 1950 to become the Climax Uranium Mill, owned by the Climax Uranium Company.
-The idea for the mill precedes this transformation, and begins with the World War II Manhattan Project, a development program for atomic weapons which ran from 1940 to 1945.
+The idea for the mill precedes this transformation and begins with the World War II Manhattan Project, a development program for atomic weapons which ran from 1940 to 1945.
 The US Army Corps Manhattan Engineer District (MED) led the project, and in 1943 began using the Grand Junction area for uranium procurement and the processing of vanadium ore tailings it collected from vanadium mills across western Colorado.
 In 1946, a private market for nuclear power and weapon development was initiated through the project's transfer from the MED to the Atomic Energy Commission (AEC).
 Later, the market structure for the federal uranium procurement program was made public, creating a “prospecting and milling industry unsurpassed by any other metal during the 1950s and 1960s.”
 During this time, the US passed the Atomic Energy Act of 1954, which enabled the AEC's continuing uranium procurement projects and “made no reference to the management of mill tailings, the environmental or health effect of those tailings, or to any requirement for future restoration of processing sites.”
 It “only concentrated on the production and procurement of uranium, which was seen as necessary to maintain national security.”
 Tailings were made available for use in construction by private citizens and contractors from 1950 to 1966 before concerns were raised about the possibility of adverse health effects in civilians due to exposure to the tailings.